Yury Lonchakov: Spacewalks

 Yuri Lonchakov participates in a spacewalk on 23 December 2008.

 Yuri Lonchakov participates in a spacewalk on 10 March 2009.

 Lonchakov has performed two career spacewalks totalling 10 hours and 27 minutes.

 On 23 December 2008, Lonchakov performed his first career spacewalk with NASA astronaut Michael Fincke.
 They installed an electromagnetic energy measuring device, (Langmuir probe) on Pirs, removed the Russian Biorisk long-duration experiment, installed the Exposing Specimens of Organic and Biological Materials to Open Space (Expose-R) experiment package on Zvezda, but subsequently removed it after it failed to activate and transmit telemetry on ground command.
 The two spacewalkers also installed the Impulse experiment which measures disturbances in the ionosphere around the space station.
 The EVA was conducted from Pirs airlock in Russian Orlan space suits.
 The spacewalk lasted 5 hours and 38 minutes.

 On 10 March 2009, Lonchakov performed his second career spacewalk, again with Fincke.
 The two spacewalkers installed the EXPOSE-R experiment onto the universal science platform of the Zvezda module, removed tape straps from the area of the docking target on the Pirs airlock and docking compartment, inspected and photographed the exterior of the Russian portion of the station.
 The spacewalk was conducted from Pirs Docking Compartment airlock in Russian Orlan space suits. and came to a close at 21:11 UTC when the airlock hatch was closed.
 The spacewalk lasted 4 hours and 49 minutes and marked the 120th spacewalk in support of space station assembly and maintenance.

 Resignation

 In 2013, he submitted his resignation, effective 14 September.
 It was announced that he was resigning for a more interesting job.
 Lonchakov had been scheduled to fly on Expedition 44 to the International Space Station, and at the time of announcement, no replacement had been named.
-Gennady Padalka will be his replacement.
+Gennady Padalka was his replacement.